Information For Competitors Sailing At Open Meeting At Shotwick Lake

 When recovering your boat from the water’s edge to the roadway, consider coming up at an angle to make it easier.
 If some assistance is needed ask a person to push at the stern to maintain social distance.
 The person assisting and sailor should wash / sanitise their hands as soon as possible.

-The safety boat will be provided with a Covid 19 safety pack in addition to its normal safety equipment for use when a person from another household is likely to come within two metres.
+The safety boat will be provided with a Covid 19 safety pack in addition to its normal safety equipment for use when a person from another household is likely to come within one metre.

-If a sailor is taken on board the safety boat or comes within two meters of the safety boat crew this shall be recorded on the race sheet.
+If a sailor is taken on board the safety boat or comes within one meter of the safety boat crew this shall be recorded on the race sheet.